 Residents must not remove, prune or alter any of these trees and shrubs, including those within the boundary of a property.
 If this causes a problem e.g a dead tree, contact the Duchy.

-Newly planted trees in Courtyards are looked after by the developers for the first year, after which they may be managed by MANCO3.
+Newly planted trees in Courtyards are looked after by the developers for the first year, after which they may be managed by the MANCO.
 The Duchy manages trees on streets.

-The few small grassed areas within courtyards are cared for by MANCO3 (Beechwood Square and Inglescombe Courtyard), otherwise it is managed by the Duchy.
+The few small grassed areas within courtyards are cared for by MANCOs, otherwise grass cutting is managed by the Duchy or local authority.

-Weed control in courtyards is the responsibility of MANCO3.
+Weed control in courtyards is the responsibility of the Management Company.
 The Duchy contracts out weed control on unadopted roads.
 Adopted roads are the responsibility of Dorset County Council.

 Waste Bins and Litter